microsoft/AI-Pex-for-SDC/Week2/Readme.md

 If your organization already has a few AI use cases in mind that you have previously envisioned, please let your Microsoft contact know about these use cases.

-### AI Discovery Workshop
+### AI Discovery Cards Workshop
 Using AI Discovery Cards and Design Thinking principles, the AI Discovery Workshop offers a hands-on approach to identifying the best use cases for adopting AI to enhance innovation, improve efficiency, and boost overall business performance.

+The AI Discovery Cards Workshop can be included as part of the Business Envisioning Workshop.
+During the Business Envisioning Workshop, these cards can be used to facilitate discussions and identify potential AI applications that align with strategic business objectives.
+The AI Discovery Cards workshop involves hands-on activities that engage participants in design thinking and envisioning techniques.
+This practical approach enhances the Business Envisioning Workshop by allowing participants to gain a holistic overview of existing AI solutions and explore actionable ways to embed AI into their workflows.

+Use the AI Discovery Cards when you are in the early stages of exploring AI possibilities and need to uncover new use cases without tying them to specific products initially.
+When you need to brainstorm and generate multiple AI use cases, the AI Discovery Cards are ideal for facilitating meaningful conversations and identifying innovative solutions.
+Use the AI Discovery Cards to engage partners in discussions about AI capabilities and how they can be applied to their business challenges

 For in-person workshops, physical cards containing examples of various AI use cases can facilitate the brainstorming process.
-For virtual workshops, a Miro board will be used to represent the discovery cards.
+For virtual workshops, an interactive Mural board ([Mural Template](https://app.mural.co/template/3d5554f8-0eea-4fb2-a5ec-8abe76c227c4/1f805d9f-cb97-4813-ab66-a507111d3106)) or Microsoft Whiteboard will be used to represent the discovery cards.

 You can read more about the AI Discovery Workshop and its implementation in this article: [Unlocking AI Potential: An Overview of the Microsoft AI Discovery Workshop](https://www.linkedin.com/pulse/unlocking-ai-potential-overview-microsoft-discovery-workshop-broschk-9lo8f/).